 Beyond general competition law rules, there is one new law and a potential set of new regulations that govern competition in digital markets in Japan: Act on Improving Transparency and Fairness of Digital Platforms.
 In May 2020, the Government introduced the Act on Improving Transparency and Fairness of Digital Platforms ("TFDPA") to address transparency and fairness issues in digital markets.
 The TFDPA entered into force in February 2021.
 The TFDPA is a platformto-business regulation that imposes a code of conduct on certain platform operators.
 Initially, it applied only to app stores and online marketplaces.
-In July 2022, the TFDPA's scope was expanded to include digital ads services. - Potential new rules.
-The Government is considering potential new ex ante regulations that would apply to providers of mobile ecosystems, voice assistants, and wearable devices.
+In July 2022, the TFDPA's scope was expanded to include digital ads services.
+Potential new rules.
+A draft bill on new digital regulations for providers of mobile ecosystems is expected in early 2024.
 The regulations would address potential competition concerns in different layers of mobile ecosystems, including operating systems, browsers, app stores, search engines, and other digital products.
-The regulations would be a similar style to the EU Digital Markets Act, although the precise scope and framework of any new regime is still uncertain.
-The need for new regulations is currently being investigated by an inter-ministry organization called the Digital Market Competition Headquarters ("DMCH").
+The precise scope and framework of any new regime is still uncertain, but is likely to be similar in style to the EU Digital Markets Act.